danielbonkowski/XYZ-Reader/README.md

 ## License

-The contents of this repository are covered under the [MIT License] (./LICENSE.md).
+The contents of this repository are covered under the [MIT License](./LICENSE.md).